onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we need to be on the same page & coherent on what we need to be on the same page & coherent and how we determine where the boundry is
 Moje bi trqbva da e “how do we get on the same page on/about what/how/why we should be on the same page on/about?”

+everything is a tradeoff - how do we tradeoff how we make tradeoffs? this line needs more work

 How do we shortcut the young into competence and engagement with the real economy instead of made up useless and meaningless hoop-jumping tasks?